-When you’re in the day-to-day routine of managing digital marketing or have other vendors or employees helping manage it, it’s difficult to step back and critically evaluate all different pieces of your marketing puzzle to make sure things are optimized and really clicking to support your goals.
+When you’re in the day-to-day routine of managing digital marketing or have other vendors or employees helping manage it, it’s critical to evaluate all the different pieces of your marketing puzzle to make sure things are optimized and really clicking to support your goals.
 For years, we have supported our clients with marketing audits, getting under the hood of everything (website, social media, paid ads, content marketing, email, search optimization, etc.) to identify optimization opportunities and new channels to invest in.
 Sometimes, this process includes evaluating vendors and contractual agreements.
 I am all about moving forward, but not until your current digital marketing foundation is in the best shape it can be.

 The whole point of an audit is to evaluate what you’ve accomplished so far and find ways to leverage what you already have (this is my favorite part!) as well as identifying other opportunities for connecting with your audience.
 Audits, if done well, uncover your most valuable marketing assets — and which ones are doing more harm than good.
 An audit isn’t an exercise in negative self-criticism, though.
 Instead, it’s a fact-finding mission that will help you present the best brand possible over the long term.